-- 1. Statewide impacts from a dangerous tropical cyclone have occurred, resulting in widespread, significant effects across North Carolina. - Catastrophic damage from heavy rains, high winds and storm surge has occurred across a significant portion of North Carolina.
-Roads may be gone or impassable and many structures are severely or completed destroyed. - 3.
-Farther inland, significant tree and some structural damage has occurred due to high winds.
-Roads here may also be impassible due to debris. - 4.
-Much or all of the State has received excessive rainfall.
-Smaller rivers and streams will be flooding during and shortly after the storm, while larger rivers will experience major flooding in the days and weeks after the storm has passed.
+- 1. Statewide impacts from a dangerous tropical cyclone have occurred, resulting in widespread, significant effects across North Carolina. - 2.
+Catastrophic damage from heavy rains/flooding, high winds and storm surge has occurred across a significant portion of North Carolina.
+Roads will be impassable and many structures are severely or completely destroyed. - 3.
+Further inland, significant tree and some structural damage has occurred due to high winds.
+Roads may also be impassible due to debris. - 4.
+Much or all of the state has received excessive rainfall.
+Smaller rivers and streams flood during and shortly after the storm, while larger rivers will experience major flooding in the days and weeks after the storm has passed.
 Dam failures will also occur.
 Sections of interstate and especially secondary roads will be blocked due to washouts and water on the roadway. - 5.
-Flooding rains have caused animal waste ponds to overflow and sewage treatment facilities have failed.
-Drinking water will not be potable without boiling for weeks after landfall. - 6.
-There are widespread and extensive power outages due to high winds knocking down power lines across a large area of the State.
+Flooding rains have caused animal waste ponds to overflow, and sewage treatment facilities have failed.
+Drinking water may not be potable without boiling after landfall. - 6.
+There are widespread and extensive power outages due to high winds knocking down power lines across a large area of the state.
 Due to the extent of power outages, some areas may not have electricity for days to weeks. - 7.
 Emergency transportation of resources (inbound response and outbound disposal) may require permits, licenses, or exemptions. - 8.
-Significant impacts from a tropical cyclone will require joint Federal, State and local efforts to perform initial damage/needs assessment information concerning the number, type and magnitude of incidents. - 9.
-Weaker storms with less impact may only require the partial activation of this appendix and may involve coordination between NCEM and other supporting State agencies.
+Significant impacts from a tropical cyclone will require federal, state and local efforts to perform initial damage/needs assessment concerning the number, type and magnitude of impacts. - 9.
+Weaker storms with less impact may only require the partial activation of this appendix and may involve coordination between North Carolina Emergency Management (NCEM) and other supporting state agencies.